darbyredhat/openshift-island-challenge-perf-testing-and-tuning/README.md

-# CTFd API Load Testing with Playwright
+# CTFd REST API Load Testing with Playwright

-This document provides instructions for setting up and running API-focused load tests against your CTFd application using Playwright.
-This setup is optimized for high-performance API testing, bypassing full UI rendering for each request and and using a pre-authenticated session.
+This document provides instructions for setting up and running REST API-focused load tests against your CTFd application using Playwright.
+This setup is optimized for high-performance REST API testing, bypassing full UI rendering for each request and and using a pre-authenticated session.

 ## **System Requirements:**